ailla-lab/tools-book/docs/vocabulary.md

 ### Word Part Levels Test (WPLT)

-"The Word Part Levels Test (WPLT) was developed to measure three aspects of affix knowledge: form (recognition of written affix forms), meaning (knowledge of affix meanings), and use (knowledge of the syntactic properties of affixes)"
+The Word Part Levels Test (WPLT) is a vocabulary test developed by Yosuke Sasao and Stuart Webb.
+It measures learners' knowledge of the meanings and uses of word parts, such as prefixes, suffixes, and roots, in English.
+WPLT measures three aspects of affix knowledge: form (recognition of written affix forms), meaning (knowledge of affix meanings), and use (knowledge of the syntactic properties of affixes)

+The WPLT consists of 60 multiple-choice items, each with four possible answers.
+The test items are designed to assess learners' ability to recognize and use word parts in context.
+The test is divided into three levels: Level 1 tests knowledge of common prefixes and suffixes, Level 2 tests knowledge of less common word parts and roots, and Level 3 tests knowledge of more complex word parts and their meanings.

+The WPLT has been shown to have high reliability and validity, and it has been used in various research studies to assess vocabulary knowledge and to guide vocabulary instruction.
+The test can be used with learners at different levels of proficiency and in different contexts, such as academic and professional settings.

 Sasao, Y., & Webb, S. (2017).
 The word part levels test.
 Language Teaching Research, 21(1), 12-30.